EOEPCA/proc-ades/charts/ades/README.md

 > Note - If you do not specify a name, helm will select a name for you.

+### Workflow executor values

+All information specific to the parameters that are passed to the workflow executor are described in the wiki at [Deploy And Configure the ADES](https://github.com/EOEPCA/proc-ades/wiki/Deploy-And-Configure-the-ADES)

 ### Installed Components

 You can use `kubectl get` to view all of the installed components.